IRL2/nanover-docs/source/concepts/architecture.rst

 At the high level, NanoVer communicates using JSON-like messages between server and client.
 Each message sent and received is an object with a key mapping a particular message type to an object representing the message payload.
 The standard message types in NanoVer are "frame", "state", and "command", but it is simple to add support for additional types as desired for new applications.
+More detailed information about the format of these messages can be found in :ref:`the description of the base protocol. <base-protocol>`

 |